saidaspen/curatedrust/README.md

 * 📚 15 min: Read [15.4 Lifetimes from Rust by Example](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html).
 * 📚 15 min: Read through [Basics A Gentle Introduction to Rust](https://stevedonovan.github.io/rust-gentle-intro/2-structs-enums-lifetimes.html).
 You have seen all of this material before, but this is for hammering it into our heads.
 Enjoy!
 * 📚 20 min: Read through [Strucs, Enums and Matching from A Gentle Introduction to Rust](https://stevedonovan.github.io/rust-gentle-intro/2-structs-enums-lifetimes.html).
 Same thing here.
 No new material, we keep on rehearsing!

+#### Extra
+* 💻 40 min: Do [Advent of Code 2018 Day 1](https://adventofcode.com/2018/day/1), you should know everything you need for this one.
+It does not teach you anything new about Rust, but it should get you more comfortable writing code.
+Also, if you struggle, try Googling for help, or turn to Reddit for help.
+We have not yet covered how to find your way around the Rust documentation, but that is coming very soon!

 ## Week 3: Half way there